jhtylerhall/nemus-obscurum/README.md

-# Dark Forest Homeworld
+# Nemus Obscurum – Homeworld

-A Vite + TypeScript playground for building out the "Dark Forest" homeworld simulation.
-The runtime renders a planet, star and o rbits in Three.js while a lightweight civ simulation drives the visuals.
-An optional CPU ray tracer can output offline frames fo r testing materials and lighting.
+An Expo + React Native experience that renders a Dark Forest homeworld in real time using `expo-gl` and `three.js`.
+The scene showcases a planet with custom shaders, atmosphere halo, orbital guides, and a living civilization whose stats drive the visuals.

+## Features

+- Dedicated homeworld renderer with planet, star, atmosphere, and orbit lines.
+- Civ simulation ticking at 60 Hz with energy, secrecy, and morale feedback.
+- HUD overlay summarizing population, tech level, secrecy, energy usage, and morale.
+- Expo-friendly Three.js integration that works on iOS and Android via `expo-gl`.

 ## Getting Started